Search

 Arterial Physiology and Compliance

-Arteries, often referred to as the “highways” of the circulatory system, play a crucial role in delivering oxygen-rich blood from the heart to various tissues.
-Their unique structure and low compliance make them adept at withstanding high pressures and ensuring a continuous flow of blood.
+Arteries, often called the “highways” of the circulatory system, play a crucial role in delivering oxygen-rich blood from the heart to different tissues.
+They have a special structure and are not very flexible, which helps them handle high pressures and keep the blood flowing without interruptions.

-Arterial compliance is vital for dampening the pulsatile nature of blood flow originating from the heart.
-With each heartbeat, a surge of blood is ejected into the arteries.
-Due to their elasticity, arteries expand to accommodate this surge and then gradually recoil, ensuring a smooth flow downstream.
+Having flexible arteries is important because it helps to reduce the pulsating nature of the blood flow that comes from the heart.
+With every heartbeat, a rush of blood is pushed into the arteries.
+Thanks to their elasticity, the arteries stretch to accommodate this rush and then slowly bounce back, making sure the blood flows smoothly downstream.

 • Dampens the pulsatile blood flow from the heart.